The Hot Flashes: Plot

-At game 2, the Hot Flashes are more focused and are no longer in-fighting.
+At game 2, the Hot Flashes are more focused and are no longer infighting.
 There's also $1,500 in the betting pool.
 Roy has recovered from his food poisoning and manages to let the Hot Flashes get away with dirty techniques, which makes Kayla angry.
 Millie attempts to insult Clementine, only for Clementine to insult her back.
 Coach Slaughter also threatens Roy for allowing the Hot Flashes to get away with their dirty playing.
-The Hot flashes then win 39 to 38.
+The Hot Flashes then win 39 to 38.

 While celebrating their win at a local bar, Paul notices that Lawrence has left.
 Beth tells Paul that ever since the Post Office had to lay off several workers, Lawrence has been working overtime every night.
 Roxie and the others convince her to go down and temp him with a "special delivery".
 A newspaper reporter comes by for Photos and Clementine offers a story on how the team got started as Ginger tells them that she sold her pickup truck and got them some money.

 Beth asks Roxie to drop her off at the Post Office so she can visit Lawrence.
-When Beth Visits, she hears Kayla and discovers that Lawrence is having an affair with her.
-They then discover that Beth has found them out.
+When Beth visits, she hears Kayla and discovers that Lawrence is having an affair with her.
 The next morning, Jocelyn is still mad at Beth, while Lawrence says that Beth being with the Hot Flashes makes her feel 18 again and that's how he feels with Kayla.
 Heartbroken, Beth doesn't want to attend the game.
 When her teammates show up at her house, they tell her that they didn't know about the affair either.
 Beth feels that Lawrence will leave her and that she'll be completely alone when Jocelyn goes to college and that she also hoped that playing again would make Lawrence see her the way he used to.
-However, the other women tell her that they're standing by her.
-Beth then tells them that she was the reason the mobile unit ran out of money as she forgot to re-apply and that she was too ashamed to tell them.
+However, the other women stand by her.
+Beth then tells them that the mobile unit ran out of money because she forgot to re-apply.
 Florine reads the newspaper article on them and the praise they're receiving, telling Beth that she would be quitting on all of them.
 This gets Beth back on her feet to practice for the last game.